-He recently completed his Million Dollar Pledge, where he donated $1,000,000 of his own money to 37 different organizations fighting for justice such as Assata’s Daughters, Standing Rock, United We Dream and more.
-He also rallied the support of his friends like Kobe Bryant, Serena Williams, Alicia Keys, Steph Curry, Zendaya and 25 more to match his donations and raised almost an additional $400,000 for these organizations to continue their work on the ground in the communities.
+Colin Kaepernick is a professional NFL Super Bowl quarterback who fights oppression globally.
+Originally fully funded by Kaepernick, he founded the global Know Your Rights Camps to advance the liberation of Black and Brown people through education, self-empowerment, mass-mobilization and the creation of new systems that elevate the next generation of change leaders.
+In 2018, he completed his Million Dollar Pledge, where he personally donated one million dollars to thirty-seven different organizations fighting for justice such as Assata’s Daughters, Standing Rock, United We Dream and more.
+He also rallied the support of many friends including Alicia Keys, J. Cole, Kobe Bryant, Serena Williams, Steph Curry, Zendaya and more, who matched his donations to raise an additional $400,000+ for these organizations to continue their work on the ground in the communities.